 Bryan Cranston revealed in a 2012 interview that he ad-libbed many of his scenes in this film.

-Nicolas Winding Refn almost didn't get the job, and the film may possibly not have happened.
+Nicolas Winding Refn almost didn't get the job, and the film might not have happened.
 Ryan Gosling and Refn have both talked about their terrible initial meeting.
-Refn was sick and delirious which Gosling interpreted it as him not being interested so he cut it short.
+Refn was sick and delirious, which Gosling interpreted as a lack of interest.
 During the car ride home, REO Speedwagon came on the radio and Refn started singing along and bawling, then turned to Gosling and said "The movie is about a guy who drives around LA at night listening to pop songs".
 If that song hadn't come on the radio, the movie might not have happened.

 Bryan Cranston had previously guest starred in a 1998 episode of "The X-Files" called "Drive."
 That was his first collaboration with screenwriter Vince Gilligan who, impressed by his performance as a sympathetic villain in the episode, would later cast him as Walter White on Breaking Bad (2008) which ultimately lead to him being cast in Drive.

 The opening credits song "Nightcall" by Kavinsky, was suggested by editor Mat Newman.
 The song was also used in The Lincoln Lawyer (2011), which "Drive" costume designer Erin Benach and actor Bryan Cranston also worked on.